UAVTracking/UAVTrackingProtocol/draft/README.md

 ### Coding Rules

 The data is stored in binary mode.
-The storage is in little indian, meaning that in a byte, the highest bit is written first and the lowest one at the end.
+The storage is in little endian, meaning that in a byte, the highest bit is written first and the lowest one at the end.